lsst-tstn/tstn-020/index.rst

 #.
 Create a Jira ticket to track the work being done (e.g. DM-12345).
-    If details or discussions are needed they can done using the Jira tickets itself.
+    If details or discussions are needed they can done using the Jira ticket itself.
+    Then clone the configuration repository and create a new branch corresponding to the Jira ticket number.

     .. prompt:: bash

         git clone git@github.com:lsst-ts/ts_config_attcs.git
         git checkout -b tickets/DM-12345

 #.
 Execute the work needed to derive the new configuration parameter(s).